deuxp/lotide/README.md

 ___Params___:

 - (a) the object to be tested.
-Actual.
+Actual
 - (b) the expected object.
-To test against.
+To test against

 ___Behaviour___:

-dependancy: eqObjects().
-Takes in a truthy statment based on a comparison made by calling back eqObjects(), then logs the results of that assertion to the console.
+dependancy: `eqObjects()`.
+Takes in a truthy statment based on a comparison made by calling back `eqObjects()`, then logs the results of that assertion to the console.
 Does not return a value.

 ---